TheRoyalMuffinMan/GUI-Calculator/README.md

 # Simple-Calculator
-Work in progress simple calculator using JavaFX libraries
+Simple calculator using JavaFX libraries

 - The GUI system that represents the calculator is built using scenebuilder.
 It contains the following current options:
   Addition,